SergeySn/PiKiosk/README.md

     # Replace 1920x1080@60 with desired <width>x<height>x<refresh-rate>.
     # For the app to appear fullscreen, make sure to use the same values as in
     # step 3.
     # Also replace HDMI-A-2 with the output <name> of your display.
-You can list
-    # the displays using the `wlr-randr` command.
+    # You can list the displays using the `wlr-randr` command.
     JAR=/home/cage/PiKiosk-linux-arm64-1.0.0.jar

+    # Using the default resolution:
+    WLR_RANDR_CMD="wlr-randr --output HDMI-A-2"

+    # Or setting a specific one:
     WLR_RANDR_CMD="wlr-randr --output HDMI-A-2 --mode 1920x1080@60"

     sudo sed -i -e \
     "s|^ExecStart=.*|ExecStart=/usr/bin/cage -- sh -c '${WLR_RANDR_CMD} \&\& java -jar ${JAR}'|" \
     /etc/systemd/system/cage@.service

+    # Or, edit it manually with:
+    sudo nano /etc/systemd/system/cage@.service

+    # In either case, to activate the changes, run:
     sudo systemctl daemon-reload && sudo systemctl restart cage@tty1
     ```

     ```sh
-    # To experiment with different output modes of your display, you need to
-    # login as cage user
+    # To experiment with different output modes of your display, you need to login as cage user
     su cage
     export XDG_RUNTIME_DIR=/run/user/${UID}
     wlr-randr # display available outputs and modes